scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

     allowPrivilegeEscalation: false
 ```

-### Replica configurations (Optional based on your environment)
+### Replica configurations (optional based on your environment)

-You can specify the number of replicas (pods) of ScalarDB Cluster using `scalardbCluster.replicaCount`.
+You can specify the number of ScalarDB Cluster replicas (pods) by using `scalardbCluster.replicaCount`.

 ```yaml
 scalardbCluster:
   replicaCount: 3
 ```

-### Logging configurations (Optional based on your environment)
+### Logging configurations (optional based on your environment)

-If you want to change the log level of ScalarDB Cluster, you can use `scalardbCluster.logLevel`.
+To change the ScalarDB Cluster log level, you can use `scalardbCluster.logLevel`.

 ```yaml
 scalardbCluster:
   logLevel: INFO
 ```

-### GraphQL configurations (Optional based on your environment)
+### GraphQL configurations (optional based on your environment)

-If you want to use the GraphQL feature of ScalarDB Cluster, you can set `true` to `scalardbCluster.graphql.enabled` to deploy some resources for the GraphQL feature.
-Note that you also need to set `scalar.db.graphql.enabled=true` in `scalardbCluster.scalardbClusterNodeProperties` when you use the GraphQL feature.
+To use the GraphQL feature in ScalarDB Cluster, you can set `scalardbCluster.graphql.enabled` to `true` to deploy some resources for the GraphQL feature.
+Note that you also need to set `scalar.db.graphql.enabled=true` in `scalardbCluster.scalardbClusterNodeProperties` when using the GraphQL feature.

 ```yaml
 scalardbCluster: